viresh-ratnakar/exolve/README.md

     non-15x15-sized grids in particular.
 Now it fits nicely, and also makes it more likely that people will read the "saving" text that is now right above it.
+- Also fix buf where the initial rendering of the current clue was sometimes too narrow.